2600hz/community-scripts/dashboards/README.md

 Click databases, fill in the database name __grafana-stats__ and then click Create Database.
 You can leave the shard defaults as is.

+Click on your newly created database name, and add a user that will be used to put data in this database only.
+Write it down cause you'll need it in step 2.
+You dont need to make it an admin user.

 InfluxDB is all done!